Kindergarten STEM Activities – Easy & Fun Setup

-They are constantly developing critical thinking skills to identify which pieces would work from the very color to the item’s basic outline.
-Even if they find difficulty building something or their structure falls over, it can be used as a teachable moment.
+They are constantly developing critical thinking skills to identify which pieces would work from the color to the item’s basic outline.
+Even if they find difficulty building something or their structure falls over, it can be used as a teachable moment to overcome new challenges.

 Gum Drop Bridge

 - Have them build on those previous shapes by connecting one square or triangle to another square or triangle using toothpicks.
-(Can refortify by adding additional toothpicks)
+You can refortify by adding additional toothpicks.

 - Turn this into a game by having a toy cross something like a lego crossing from table to table.